 Development of fully non-residential uses on selected sites is unlikely.
 Many of these sites have been vacant for an extended length of time demonstrating the lack of demand for non-residential development.
 According to trends in Compton and the City's experiences, demand for residential uses is significantly higher than the demand for retail and office space.
 No new commercial-only development has been approved in the last 10 years.
-Only one commercial-only development was built 12 years ago (2012) in the Artesia Station SP area.
+Only one commercial-only development was built 124 years ago (20129) in the Artesia Station SP area.

 Most new and recent developments in the City have been residential and with the new General Plan introducing greater incentives, through increased densities, redevelopment of properties with residential uses over other uses is most likely.
+Incentives to develop residential uses are outlined in Programs 1 and 2, as well as through Zoning Code Amendments outlined in Program 11.
 Properties with projects currently underway have similar properties to the sites included in the inventory.
 Most are located along major corridors, were vacant, and included lot assembly.